RistoBIn/international-website/src/pages/about/vision-strategy.md

 primaryCenteredImageSection:
   featuredimage: /img/_DSC7691.png
   featuredimageCaption: Milan Marković and Oscar Marković

-secondarySplitSection:
-  left:
-    content: >-
+  left: >-
       ### About Quality, Creativity, User Friendliness and Low Environmental Impact

       We revolutionize the underwater camera market by fulfilling large sales and high production volumes SEALAB develops novel 2D and 3D multi-camera systems and computer vision technology with machine learning and artificial intelligence (AI) algorithms for the Ocean Space.
-  right:
-    content: >-
+  right: >-
       ###  <br />
       <br />

       We believe good design is about more than creating beautiful products.
 Our brand values of Quality, Creativity, User Friendliness, and Low Environmental Impact are reflected in our product designs.
 We are delighted that our design team under the leadership of Milan Marković and Oscar Marković is among the best in the Ocean Space supplier industry.
 8 years of development – thousands of hours with hard work by the Founders is now behind us.

 tertiarySplitSection:
-  left:
-    content: >-
+  left: >-
     ## Some of the Unfair Competitive Advantages of SEALAB
   right:
-    contentItems:
     - content: >-
         #### Unfair advantage

         We have developed an unfair advantage that hurts our opponents so badly that they have to submit— and yells “Back off” to others stepping into the cage
     - content: >-
         #### Development of smart algorithms

         We know our rivals, down to each tattoo and have done the right prep work to take down any opponent until we hit the exit.
 Beta testing and close collaboration with our customers.
 Additionally, we gather data to continue the development of smart algorithms and software packages.
     - content: >-
         #### New sensors and software

         We’ve nailed the timing and have the self-control to think strategically enough to build a great product.
 SEALAB have the right momentum to launch another sensor and software package as soon as we reach the next funding milestone.
     - content: >-
         #### Entrepreneurial stamina

         We *get* that the clock is ticking and understand the urgency to make real progress fast.
 Our entrepreneurial stamina and endurance prove that we will be alive next year.

 quaternarySplitSection:
-  left:
-    content: >-
+  left: >-
       ## SEALAB’s products are already selling to the market.
-  right:
-    content: >-
+  right: >-
       We have a fully developed and tested system.
 Thanks to previous investments and product development, we can introduce a smart and winning system this year, thus meeting the growing demand in the market.